 11. Glacier Pothos

-Glacier pothos Botanical name: Epipremnum aureum ‘Glacier’
+Botanical name: Epipremnum aureum ‘Glacier’

 Glacier pothos is a variegated form of this plant.
 Because of its unique characteristics, this cultivar is becoming increasingly popular in garden centers.
 To begin with, it has a somewhat compact habit.
 Because of this, as well as its tiny size, it is suitable for coffee tables and office workstations.

-The most stunning characteristic of this pothos is the color pattern on the leaves!
+The most stunning characteristic of this pothos is the colour pattern on the leaves!
 They feature wide, soft-looking areas of cream white and emerald green that are nicely defined.
 On the leaves, these create incredibly attractive and even sculptural shadows.

 12. Manjula Pothos